Obesity in China: Action and policy

-China's centralized government has a unique ability to make rapid policy changes where they can enforce public nutrition policy and regulate food supply.
+China's centralized government has the ability to make rapid policy changes where they can enforce public nutrition policy and regulate food supply.
 The rapid growing market of fast food chains is a huge contributor to the increase in obesity rates in China.
 Potentially, a price policy could be a strategic model for raising the price on “unhealthy” foods in an attempt to shift food consumption patterns to accomplish health objectives and reduce the consumption of high fat foods.
 Through price policy, China can focus on controlling the external influence of international products on traditional Chinese dietary patterns and help manage the obesity trends and patterns due to the increase of Westernized foods and fast food chains.